How to Dehydrate Carrots – Dehydrating Carrots, A Step-by-Step Guide

 Besides the homemade dehydrated recipes found here on this website, add dehydrated carrots to any of your favorite freeze-dried food pouches for a bit more bulk, nutrients, fiber, and calories.
 I don’t know about you, but with some of those store-bought freeze-dried meals, I am still hungry.
 I need a bit more to fill me up.

-Just be sure to compensate by adding additional boiled water in roughly a 4-to-1 ratio of added dehydrated carrots to boiling water to the freeze-dried meal and allow enough time for adequate hydration.
+Just be sure to compensate by adding additional boiled water in roughly a 4-to-1 ratio of dehydrated carrots to boiling water to the freeze-dried meal and allow enough time for adequate hydration.

 Practice at home making dehydrated camping meals using the very same gear used in the field.
 We practice reinforcing the skills we have learned.
 Practice makes perfect.